isaacnmm/pestpolicy-hugo2XX/content/posts/where-do-fleas-hide/index.md

 Where do fleas hide? - this article presents my quick and detailed response.
 The information will assist homeowners to track down the fleas and exterminate them
 .
-- **In brief; fleas hide on clothes, in the yard (around pet's feeding places), on furniture, under leaf piles, in beds & mattresses, cracks & crevices, on the carpet, and on pets.�**
+- **In brief; fleas hide on clothes, in the yard (around pet's feeding places), on furniture, under leaf piles, in beds & mattresses, cracks & crevices, on the carpet, and on pets.**
 But how will fleas get to jump *(up to 33 cm) onto pets and humans?
 Well, the bugs detect movement, vibrations, and breath to know when humans and pets are around.
 ## Where Do Fleas Hide?
 Top 7 Fleas' Hiding Spots
 As those flea eggs begin to hatch and their larvae emerging, this flea stage will be about 35% of that